ilchen/cryptopals/README.md

 The only dependency on top of standard JRE 8 runtime is that on [Lombok](https://projectlombok.org).

 ## How to run
-The majority of the challenges of a set can be run by executing the `com.cryptopals.Setx.main` method of the set.
+The majority of the challenges of a set can be run by executing the `com.cryptopals.Setx.main` method of the set or by running the JUnit5 tets found under [src/test/java/com/cryptopals/SetXTests](https://github.com/ilchen/cryptopals/tree/master/src/test/java/com/cryptopals).
 Required dependencies are defined in the project's `pom.xml`.

 Some challenges ([31](https://cryptopals.com/sets/4/challenges/31),